TIBCOSoftware/snappydata/README.md

   order by arrivalDelay;
 ```

 Each query is executed as one or more Jobs and each Job executed in one or more stages.
-You can explore the query execution plan and metrics [here](http://localhost:4040/SQL/)
+You can explore the query execution plan and metrics [the Spark Console](http://localhost:4040/SQL/)

 ```sql
 -- Run a simple update SQL statement on the replicated row table.